JQChan/enzyme/README-zh_CN.md

 Enzyme's API is meant to be intuitive and flexible by mimicking jQuery's API for DOM manipulation and traversal.

-Upgrading from Enzyme 2.x or React < 16
+从Enzyme 2.x 或 React < 16 升级
 ===========

 Are you here to check whether or not Enzyme is compatible with React 16?
 Are you currently using